 There is no dance/fitness experience required to take our pole dance classes.
 In fact, how do you get fit if you never start?
 And why not start with something fun and exciting?
 Pole dancing can be a great way to gain strength, flexibility, and endurance.
 We have students from all ages, backgrounds, and fitness levels.
 We encourage students to go at their own comfortable pace and our instructors will be there to guide you along the way.

-Unless otherwise noted as co-ed, our classes are for ladies only.
+Some classes are for ladies only, but a majority of our classes are CO-ED (they will be indicated in the title of class descriptions).
 Like any other fitness/dance studio, any student under 18 years of age will need consent from a parent/legal guardian before taking our classes.
 If you will be starting classes with us, there is some paperwork that we will need you to complete before attending your first class.
 You can find them in the "First-Time/New Students" section of the Schedulng & Pricing page of the site.